cenwadike/book-archive-pallet/README.md

 cd book-archive-pallet
 ```

-- Run the command below to compile the pallet.
+- Run the command below to test the pallet.

 ```bash
 cargo test